Coin Standard

 Coin metadata

 Each coin you create includes metadata that describes it.
-Typically, smart contracts freeze this object upon creation using the transfer::public_freeze_object
+Typically, smart contracts freeze this object upon creation using the transfer::public_freeze_object function because the metadata for coins should almost never change.
+Regulated coins freeze the metadata they create automatically.

-object.
-As mentioned previously, regulated coins build on top of the same procedure that creates regular coins, so they receive the same metadata object in addition to a RegulatedCoinMetadata
+Regular coins using the Coin standard include a CoinMetadata object.
+As mentioned previously, regulated coins build on top of the same procedure that creates regular coins, so they receive the same metadata object in addition to a RegulatedCoinMetadata object that includes deny list information.

 The fields of the metadata objects include the following: